The New Hampshire legend of Ocean Born Mary has pirates, ghosts, a light green silk wedding dress – and some of it is even true.

 That much is true.

 Pirates boarded the ship intending to rob and kill the passengers.
-They heard a baby cry below decks.
+But then they heard a baby cry below decks.
 The captain went down to investigate, and he softened at the sight of the newborn.
 He said he would spare the passengers if Elizabeth would name the baby Mary after his beloved mother (or his wife).
 He gave her a bolt of light green silk cloth and asked that Mary wear it at her wedding.

 That part might have some truth to it.
 Pieces of Mary Wilson’s green silk wedding dress are on display in Londonderry, Henniker and Concord.
 And the Scottish emigrants’ encounter with privateers actually did happen.
 That’s according to reliable accounts published a few decades after Ocean Born Mary’s death, according to Jeremy Entremont, in his book Ocean Born Mary: The Truth Behind a New Hampshire Legend.

 That version has the pirates boarding the emigrants’ ship and taking them aboard their own.
 The ordeal caused Elizabeth to give premature birth to her daughter, and the pirate captain, a father, took pity on her.
 He made her comfortable and allowed the captives to return to their ship and proceed on their voyage.
 And he did give Elizabeth presents, including the bolt of light green silk.